 Prices reflect factors such as gripper rarity, collectible status and condition.
 Grippers will generally not have original packaging unless acquired as such.
+Photos of any offering available upon request.
 Each gripper is posted with a general condition indicator:

 Great = New or like new, possibly only lacking packaging.

 Good = Some marks on knurling but it still has bite.
 Possible scuffs on spring.
 GHPs might not have stickers.